-Salisbury Group seek to procure zero carbon supply contracts for electricity wherever possible, which can be constrained in choice where sites are leased from a landlord.
-Salisbury Group aspire towards for all subsequent carbon footprint years, all buildings under our control, will sit under the zero carbon supply contract, therefore negating the need to use offsets in support of our carbon neutrality for Scope 2 emissions.
+Salisbury Group have now procured zero carbon supply contracts for electricity which is very positive, resulting in zero emissions for 2022, therefore negating the need to use offsets in support of our carbon neutrality for Scope 2 emissions.

 In preparing our organisational GHG inventory for the purpose of carbon neutrality Salisbury Holdings Limited, adopted a traditional organisational boundary that includes all Scope 1 and 2 emission sources.